jeffjl74/ACT_Notes/README.md

 ## Upadate Notes
 _Version 1.1_
 * Added the ability to set the background color in the editor.
+* Added **[Replace]** and **[Discard]** buttons to the Compare dialog to provide a single-click way to replace the original note with a received note or discard the received note, respectively.
 * Reworked the editor color pickers.
-* To reduce the number of sections while sharing, notes with images can now compressed.
+* Notes with images can now compressed when sharing.
+This reduces the number of sections.
   * __If the receiver of the note is not running version 1.1 of the plugin, this will cause an error on their end.
 Be sure everyone has updated to version 1.1 before using this feature.__
-  * Compressed notes will be incomprehensible when seen in the chat window.
+  * Compressed notes are incomprehensible when seen in the chat window.
-* Updated matching mob notes with mobs killed.
-Should match more reliably.
+* Plugin should do a better job of matching mob notes with mob kills.
+* Reworked the "find" highlighting to co-exist with user background colors.

 ## Adding Zones and Mobs
 The **[Add Zone]** button creates a new entry in the zone list.